dcdpr/did-btc1/chapters/Terminology.md

 BTC1 Beacon

-: A abstract mechanism, identified by a ::Beacon Address::, that is included as a service in a DID document to indicate to resolvers that spends from this address, called Beacon Signals, should be discovered and checked for ::BTC1 Beacon Announcements::.
+: A abstract mechanism, identified by a ::Beacon Address::, that is included as a service in a DID document to indicate to resolvers that spends from this address, called Beacon Signals, should be discovered and checked for ::BTC1 Update Announcements::.

 BTC1 Beacons